LongJiAn99/PasarGo/README.md

 1. Main page where users will see upon entering the website
 2. Navigation bar for different parts of the main web page
+    - Home: Directs user back to main page
+    - Wishlist: Directs user to the wishlist page
+    - Browse: Shows the list of products/services categories
+    - Guide: Guide on how to use the webapp
+    - About: Motivation behind the webapp and its purpose
+    - Profile: User can navigate to view more user information
 3. Log in or Sign Up button which redirects them to a page for them to register or login
+    - User can choose to sign in with an account or with google
+    - Forgot password feature
 4. Changed navigation bar once they have logged in for them to view their listing, wishlist, profile and for them to log out.

 ### Milestone 2